Southampton-RSG/2015-12-15-Southampton/novice/python/04-numpy.md

 while a lot of powerful tools are built into languages like Python, even more live in the [libraries](../../reference.html#software-library) they are used to build.

-Library is a collection of code (precompiled routines) that a program can use.
+Library is a collection of code (precompiled routines, functions) that a program can use.
 They are particularly useful for storing frequently used routines because you don't need to explicitly link them to every program that uses them.
 Libraries will be automatically looked for routines that are not found elsewhere.